THE JOURNEY TO CEO SUCCESS, Patrick Thean’s latest book, is now available. Learn more >

-Power SWOT: Harness the Power of a 2023 SWOT Analysis!
+Power SWOT: Harness the Power of a SWOT Analysis in 2024

 A common tool used in planning sessions is the SWOT analysis.
 The acronym SWOT stands for Strengths, Weaknesses, Opportunities and Threats.
 The tool was developed by Albert Humphrey of the Stanford Research Institute in the 1960’s.
 Although we typically use this tool for strategic planning purposes, it can also be used to evaluate a person, product, market, industry or business opportunity.
 Typically during quarterly planning, we focus on the external market by looking at opportunities and threats to ensure we are looking outside the organization as we plan and develop priorities.
 During annual planning, it is more common to conduct a full SWOT analysis by also looking at the strengths and weaknesses internally to aid in our organizational development and strategic thinking.
 If your business is heavily impacted by the pandemic, you might prefer to read COVID 19 SWOT Analysis: SWOT Analysis in a Pandemic